 - Public agencies must have community partners involved in the implementation of the project and a plan to involve the broader public.

-The Community Placemaking program has four objectives, each of which are followed by characteristics that make for a strong application.
+The Community Placemaking program has four objectives, each of which are followed by characteristics that make for a strong proposal.

 Placemaking: People’s connections to each other and to places they care about are strengthened.